cnbbooks/lfe-casting-spels/book/part4/1-records.md

 ```

 As you can see above, we have records being created inside records: the ``living-room`` record has two exits in it, and we just created those ``exit`` records when created the living room's ``place`` record.

+Something else new: the ``++`` function.
+This is the function for combining two lists in LFE, and since strings and lists are actually the same exact data type, it's also what you use to concatenate strings.

 Two more to go!